 We have experienced significant accumulated losses since our inception, and are expected to incur net losses for the foreseeable future.
 These losses have resulted primarily from expenses associated with our research and development activities, including nonclinical and clinical trials, and general and administrative expenses.
-As of September 30, 2003, our accumulated deficit totaled \$48.2 million.
+As of March 31, 2004, our accumulated deficit totaled \$54.4 million.
 We anticipate that our operating losses will continue as we further invest in research and development for our products.
-We will not generate any product revenues unless and until we receive regulatory approval, which will not occur in the near future.
+We will not generate any product revenues unless and until we receive regulatory approval, which is not likely to occur in the near future.
 Even if we generate significant product revenues, there can be no assurance that we will be able to achieve or sustain profitability.
 Our results of operations have varied and will continue to vary significantly and depend on, among other factors:

-- the timing and costs of preclinical development, clinical trials and regulatory approvals; - entering into new collaborative or product license agreements; - the timing and costs of technology transfer associated with manufacturing and supply agreements; - · the timing of payments, if any, under collaborative partner agreements; and - · costs related to obtaining, defending and enforcing patents.
+- · timing and costs of preclinical development, clinical trials and regulatory approvals; - · entering into new collaborative or product license agreements; - timing and costs of technology transfer associated with manufacturing and supply agreements; - · our ability to obtain and timing of payments, if any, under collaborative partner agreements; and - · costs related to obtaining, defending and enforcing patents.